 Bruce Plaxen was honored as the 2009 Maryland Trial Lawyer of the Year by the Maryland Association for Justice.
 Plaxen was presented with the award for years of work on behalf of HMO plan members in Maryland.
 Mr. Plaxen and his team of lawyers were able to recover millions of dollars that had been wrongfully taken from their clients by the HMOs and secured two precedent-setting decisions in the process, including a decision from Maryland’s highest court limiting the power of the General Assembly to enact retroactive laws.

-Since 2001, Bruce Plaxen has served on the Board of Governors for the American Association for Justice (formerly the Association of Trial Lawyers of America).
+Since 2003, Bruce Plaxen has served on the Board of Governors for the American Association for Justice (formerly the Association of Trial Lawyers of America).
+In 2023, he was elected Vice President of AAJ (2023-2024).
+In 2022, he was elected Secretary of AAJ (2022-2023).
 In 2021, he was elected Treasurer of AAJ, having previously served as Parliamentarian (2020).
 Plaxen is the first attorney from Maryland to hold these positions.

 Bruce Plaxen currently serves on the Executive Committee of AAJ, and has served in leadership roles for multiple committees in the organization, including:

 - Executive Committee 2003-2004, 2006-2010, 2012-2014, 2015-present